 Wild, untamed and uncontaminated: MAISON&OBJET international furniture fair in Paris presents 2016 design trend.

-Austria Pavilion at Milan Expo 2015 works as an air generator thanks to a real alpine forest that purifies the and refreshes the environment.
+Austria Pavilion at Milan Expo 2015 works as an air generator thanks to a real alpine forest that purifies and refreshes the environment.

 In Tokyo, id inc has designed Cafe Ki: a minimal urban forest combining a pure white space with stylized coffee coloured tree.